2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-introduction-to-functions-in-R.md

 a loop of y=1^2, y=2^2, y=3^2, y=4^2, and y=5^2.

-The difference between this mathematical function and a programming function is that the programming function is located on its own R script and can be called for from any other script contained in the same directory.
+The difference between this mathematical function and a programming function that you make is that the programming function is located on its own R script and can be called for from any other script contained in the same directory.

+There are also functions built into R's base and the packages that you can install, however it is necessary to make your own functions at times to do specific tasks.

 # How to set up a function
-the basic outline for a function in R is
+the basic outline for making a function in R is
 ```ruby
  `func_name <- function (argument){
     statement`
    `}`
 ```
-The function name can be what ever you want the function to be called.
-If you want a function that reads in a csv file containing data on different states, and then subset that data to look at one state at a time, you might name it "look_at_state_data".
-So far we have `look_at_state_data`.
+The function name can be what ever you want.
+If you want a function that reads in a csv file containing data on different states and then subset that data to look at a specific state, you might name it "look_at_state_data".
+So far we have `func_name = look_at_state_data`.

 Next we need to assign a function to that name with variables (the argument ).
 You use the `<-` symbol to